memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 source "Kconfig.zephyr"
 ```

-By sourcing the `Kconfig.zephr` file we're loading all _Kconfig_ menus and symbols provided with Zephr.
+By sourcing the `Kconfig.zephr` file, we're loading all _Kconfig_ menus and symbols provided with Zephr.
 Next, we declare our own menu between the _"menu"_ and _"endmenu"_ statements to group our application symbols.
 Within this menu, we declare our `USR_FUN` symbol, which we'll use to enable a function `usr_fun`.

 Let's rebuild our application without configuring `USR_FUN` and have a look at the build output.
 A `--pristine` build is required to pick up the new `Kconfig` file:

 ```bash
 $ west build --board nrf52840dk_nrf52840 -d ../build --pristine
 ```

 ```
 Parsing /path/to/01_kconfig/Kconfig
 Loaded configuration '/opt/nordic/ncs/v2.4.0/zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840_defconfig'